aau-es-ml/adversarial_speech_filterbank_defence/README.md

     Firstly

+    - Download the required dataset, no official hosting is available.

-    - Setup dataset paths in configs
+    - Setup dataset paths in path_config.py, under the ./config path of this project

     - use Robust Voice Activity Detection (Speech/Silence) on the raw dataset to split dataset into speech and silence parts; asc_split_speech.py